jamiekelly/Network/README.txt

 --==TODO LIST!//BUG LIST!==-- [mark with an 'X' if completed]

 -=PRIORITY #1 [DO IMMEDIATELY]=-

+- Adjust "smart" AI so it's not dumb.
+- Fix the bug with the ball getting stuck when hit on the top or bottom of the paddle.
+- Add 2 player support within an offline game (non server) NOTE* Do once GUI is finished

+X- Fix the bounce off the paddle
 X- Add Dynamic GUI.
 By this I mean GUI that is possible to be added anywhere with one, or two lines of code and no hassle
-- Add 2 player support within an offline game (non server) NOTE* Do once GUI is finished X- Fix the bounce off the paddle [I seriously cannot figure out the math for this]

 -=Priority #2 [Do soon!]=-

 - Fix hit detection, for paddle and ceiling.
+(It's better but not perfect, still some problems)
 - Have the game pause for a second after every score.
 - Make the 'numOfFollowers' in the 'ballfollowers' class defined by parameter, or other way.
 [Explained further in notes]
-- Better edge detection for the paddle.
-It looks like the edge of the paddle will hit the ball and then it doesn't X- Draw font so it's possible to write things on screen (most likely draw with a stylesheet and then load from that
 - edit the difficulties since they're too hard with the fixed paddle bounce (Or even better, make the difficulties dependent on the dX and dY)
-- Do something about the ball hitting the top or bottom of the paddle and have a statement for if the ball is stuck in the paddle

-X- Fix so that the ball does shoot off to the left and score a point for player 2 immediately on start.
+X- Better edge detection for the paddle.
+It looks like the edge of the paddle will hit the ball and then it doesn't X- Do something about the ball hitting the top or bottom of the paddle and not bouncing back (Fixed but new problem arose) X- Draw font so it's possible to write things on screen (most likely draw with a stylesheet and then load from that X- Fix so that the ball does shoot off to the left and score a point for player 2 immediately on start.

 -=Priority #3 [Do whenever]=-